-- Make language structures explicit in lesson objectives and planning. - Model and explain the purpose and form of language structures involved in talk activities. - Model the use of tools and other equipment, using clear explanations of how and why the equipment should be used. - Model the design process, paying particular attention to specialist vocabulary. - Set expectations for use of particular formal language in presentations and evaluations and model it. - Display key vocabulary for the lesson and refer to the words on display.
-These words could be linked to pictures of tools and materials or to the objects themselves.
-Only display the vocabulary needed for the lesson to avoid pupils learning EAL being swamped. - Group and regroup pupils with clear criteria related to the lesson's objectives and available peer support. - Create opportunities for pupils to be active listeners, by inviting comments from a range of pupils, asking questions and expecting pupils to ask questions for themselves.
+- Make language structures explicit in lesson objectives and planning. - Model and explain the purpose and form of language structures involved in talk activities. - Model the use of media, techniques and equipment, using clear explanations of how they should be used. - Model the processes involved in producing a picture or artefact, playing particular attention to specialist vocabulary. - Set expectations for using particular formal language in presentations and evaluations; model it first. - Display key vocabulary for the lesson and refer to the words on display.
+These words could be linked with paintings, objects, tools and materials.
+It is important that any displayed vocabulary relates to the needs of the particular lesson being taught to avoid pupils learning EAL being swamped. - Group and regroup pupils with clear criteria related to the lesson's objectives and available peer support.

-- Provide a purpose for listening.
-For example, pupils watching a video can be told to listen for certain things: 'This part of the video gives three reasons why people would use hardwood in furniture making.
-Listen carefully to see if you can spot them' - Provide a listening frame for pupils to use if they have to listen for a prolonged length of time, such as when watching a video.
+- Create opportunities for pupils to be active listeners; invite comments from a range of pupils, ask questions and expect pupils to ask questions for themselves. - Provide a purpose for listening.
+For example, pupils watching a video could be told to listen for certain things: 'This part of the video gives three examples of techniques used by Picasso.
+Listen carefully to see if you can spot them.' - Provide a listening frame for pupils to use if they have to listen for a prolonged length of time, such as when watching a video.